abeltavares/MarketPipe/README.md

 MarketTrackPipe is an automated Apache Airflow data pipeline for collecting and storing stock and cryptocurrency market data.
 The pipeline retrieves daily data for the top 5 stocks and top 5 cryptocurrencies based on market performance from Alpha Vantage, Financial Modeling Prep, and CoinMarketCap APIs and stores it in a PostgreSQL database.
 The pipeline is containerized using Docker and written in Python 3.

+The pipeline follows object-oriented programming principles to ensure modularity, maintainability, and extensibility.
+Each component of the pipeline is designed as a separate class with well-defined responsibilities.

+Unit testing is implemented throughout the workflow to ensure the reliability and efficiency of the pipeline.
+These tests validate the functionality of each component and help identify any potential issues or bugs.

 ## Project Components